rvm/rvm-site/content/workflow/projects.md

     echo 1.9.3 > .ruby-version   # OR:
     rvm --ruby-version use 1.9.3

+RVM won't install specified version of Ruby automatically, so you need to do this manually.

+    rvm install $(<.ruby-version)

 When in RVM, `.ruby-version` also supports gemsets in the form of `ruby@gemset` but this is not compatible with other Ruby Versions Managers.